dev-bootcamp-2019/investorX-angular-truffle/design_pattern_desicions.md

 ## Factory Contract
 The Election Factory smart contract is used for creating and controlling the Election smart contracts as child contracts; And, it stores their addresses.

+## Upgradability
+The Factory smart contract allows for the addition of any compatible Election smart contract.
+This functionality is enabled through the function: `addElection(address _electionContract)`.
+This is an extremely simple allow for upgradability where the Election Factory contract is also a proxy contract that adds, communicate and keeps track for any compatible Election contract.